At American InterContinental University, we strive to take as much stress out of the financial aid process as possible for our prospective students.

 Determining your dependency status is an important step in the financial aid application process.
 The definition for dependent or independent student for the purposes of federal student aid may be very different from what you might consider for yourself.
 It also is different from the IRS definition of dependency.
-This is not a status that Brooks Institute assigns to you but rather a determination made from your answers to several questions on the FAFSA form.
+This is not a status that American InterContinental University assigns to you but rather a determination made from your answers to several questions on the FAFSA form.
 Some of the more common criteria that lead to an independent status are:

 - You are 24 years of age prior to January 1 of the current award year.

 - You are married as of the day you sign your FAFSA.